Irish Heritage Trail

 On June 1, 1847, Mary Nelson became the first Irish immigrant to die at the new quarantine hospital at Deer Island.
 She died of typhus fever and was six years old.
 During the first ten days of June, 1847, other deaths included: Mary Connelly, age one on June 3; Mary Flaherty, age 21, on June…

-Three years ago today, a memorial commemorating 800+ Irish immigrants buried on Deer Island in Boston Harbor was unveiled on Saturday, May 25, 2019, several miles off the coast of Boston.
+On Saturday, May 25, 2019, a memorial commemorating 800+ Irish immigrants buried on Deer Island in Boston Harbor was unveiled several miles off the coast of Boston.
 Speakers included Boston Archdiocese Sean Cardinal O’Malley and Boston Mayor Marty Walsh.
-Gene O’Flaherty was the master of ceremonies, City of Boston’s Chief Archivist…
+Gene O’Flaherty was the master of ceremonies, City of Boston’s Chief Archivist John McColgan gave the…

 She may be gone but she is certainly not forgotten.
 Rose Kennedy Fitzgerald (1890-1995), who held the Kennedy family together through tragedy and triumph for much of the 20th century, is permanently enshrined along Boston’s waterfront.
 Born in Boston’s North End, Rose was the daughter of Boston’s gregarious Mayor John “Honey Fitz” Fitzgerald and Mary Josephine Hannon.
 The mother of President John F. Kennedy,…